pymc-devs/pymc-examples/examples/howto/data_container.myst.md

 axes = az.plot_trace(idata, var_names=["europe_mean_temp", "expected_city_temp"], legend=True);
 ```

-When we use `pm.ConstantData`, the data are internally represented as a pytensor `TensorConstant`.
+When we use `pm.ConstantData`, the data are internally represented as a pytensor {class}`pytensor.tensor.TensorConstant`.

 ```{code-cell} ipython3
 type(data)
 ```

-If you need to, you can view the data using the `data` method.
+The values of all `pytensor` tensors, which includes both `ConstantData` and `MutableData`, can be checked using the `eval` method.
 All `PyMC` variables, including `Data` containers, can be accessed by indexing the model object with a variable name.
 Since this line:

 ```python
     data = pm.ConstantData("observed_temp", df_data, dims=("date", "city"))